ValeBotti/ASP_NET_Core_Web_API/README.md

 Thanks to ChatGPT, I've learned about the existence of XML Documentation comments, and that's what I've used to add my Liskov-friendly comments.

 > My comments specify the effects and modifications of those methods.
-The method signature makes requirements and returns explicit (my signatures needed refactoring too), and for my sanity's sake, I'll assume there are no errors in my methods to specify.
+The method signature makes returns explicit (my signatures needed refactoring too), and for my sanity's sake, I'll assume there are no errors in my methods to specify.

 // ## OVERVIEW: Layered Web API Architecture